+Reveal Intrigue (�) Markers: An

-- Reveal Suspect Markers: A Suspect marker can be removed from the gaming area by a model in contact, using the Manipulate action.
-This action is called Reveal. - Use Sewers: A model can Manipulate a Sewer marker to enter the sewers (more on this later).
+Marker can be removed from the gaming area by a model in contact, using the � Action.
+This action is called Reveal.

-Additionally, there are various rules, special traits and scenario conditions that may ask you to use your Manipulate action to activate.
-In those cases, Manipulate also counts as the model's Tactical action for the activation (so a model cannot activate a Trait using the Manipulate action, and then attack in the same activation, for example).
+Additionally, there are various rules, special traits and scenario conditions that may ask you to use your Φ Action to activate.
+In those cases, the Φ Action also counts as the model's Tactical action for the activation (so a model cannot activate a Trait using the Φ Action, and then an X Action in the same activation, for example).

-Using their Manipulate actions, your models could place Suspect markers in contact with them (Remember that you cannot place them within 4" of another of your Suspect markers).
+Using their Φ Actions, your models could Set Φ Markers in contact with them (Remember that you cannot place them within 4" of another of your Φ Markers).

-SPECIAL ACTIONS
+SPECIAL (�) ACTIONS

-The third category of action available to your models is the Special action.
-These do not have standard rules, but instead encompass the many and varies abilities possessed by the heroes and villains of Gotham.
+The third category of action available to your models is the � Action.
+These do not have standard rules, but instead encompass the many and varies abilities possessed by the characters.

-A model's traits may require the expenditure of a Special action to use.
-These will be marked in the traits compendium and on the character card with the process is in the interest in the from those traits that do not require the expenditure of an action, or which are passive (always in effect).
+A model's traits may require the expenditure of a � action to use.
+These will be marked in the traits compendium and on the character card with the � icon, to differentiate them from those traits that do not require the expenditure of an action, or which are passive (always in effect).